mkyleUD/Caviness-HPC-Shell/setup.md

  ![PuTTY Install](/fig/step8X11.jpg)

  * **Step 9:** Click on the "Session" category again.
 Then click the "Save" button.
-This will save all the changed settings made in a saved session called caviness.
+This will save all the changed settings made in a saved session called "caviness" in the Saved Sessions text box.

  ![PuTTY Install](/fig/step9SavedSession.jpg)